The endless intrigue of Jesse Plemons

 “Then he drinks out of the mug in the same spot where her lips were,” Gilligan says.
 “It was so perfect when we saw it, we just about jumped out of our skins in the editing room.
 That was all Jesse.”

 Gilligan selects this anecdote out of numerous underscoring how deeply Plemons immersed himself into Todd’s mind-set.
-He isn’t the only one to boast a trove of such memories.
+He isn’t the only one with a trove of such memories.
 Two decades into his acting career, Plemons, 32, is esteemed by industry peers and critics alike for the dimension he brings to affable-seeming characters, often accomplished with a dash of lurking menace.

 Since breaking out as tenderhearted high-schooler Landry Clarke in television’s “Friday Night Lights,” Plemons has worked with filmmakers including Paul Thomas Anderson and Martin Scorsese, and starred in series such as “Breaking Bad,” “Fargo” and “Black Mirror.”
 But he says his most challenging role yet comes from writer-director Charlie Kaufman, whose penchant for exploring the unconscious mind thrust the actor into the shell of a wistful, desperately lonely man driving to his parents’ farm with a new girlfriend.

 Video-chatting from the San Fernando Valley home he shares with fiancee Kirsten Dunst, Plemons says he jumped at the offer to star in the melancholy thriller “I’m Thinking of Ending Things,” released Friday to Netflix.
-As one would expect of a Kaufman script — e.g. “Being John Malkovich,” “Adaptation,” “Eternal Sunshine of the Spotless Mind” — the actor found himself wading through swirling waters, unable to cling onto any semblance of reality.
-He and co-star Jessie Buckley went on to spend much of the shoot confined to a car on an Upstate New York sound stage, where a manufactured blizzard only exacerbated the claustrophobia of their characters’s tense, meandering conversations.
+As one would expect of a Kaufman script — e.g. “Being John Malkovich,” “Adaptation,” “Eternal Sunshine of the Spotless Mind” — the actor found himself wading through swirling waters, unable to cling to any semblance of reality.
+He and co-star Jessie Buckley went on to spend much of the shoot confined to a car on an Upstate New York soundstage, where a manufactured blizzard only exacerbated the claustrophobia of their characters’ tense, meandering conversations.

 “It was the best shake-up you could ask for, as an actor, to trust yourself and trust Charlie’s decision to put you in his film,” Plemons says.
 “To me, it felt like each take was its own train with its own tracks.
 At the beginning of a take, ‘See you in 16 minutes, there’s no idea of where we’ll be at the end of this.'
 It was different.
 It was just about giving in, and relinquishing control or needing to know."